GetFirefly/firefly/README.md

 You may also want to install the following tools for editor support (`rustfmt` will be required on all pull requests!):

-    rustup component add rls rustfmt clippy
+    rustup component add rustfmt clippy

-Next, you will need to install the `wasm32` targets for the toolchain:
+Next, for wasm32 support, you will need to install the `wasm32` targets for the Rust toolchain:

     rustup target add wasm32-unknown-unknown --toolchain <name of nightly you chose in the previous step>

 #### LLVM

-LLVM (with our modifications) is used by Lumen's code generation backend.
-It is needed to build the compiler.
-Typically, you'd need to build this yourself, which we have instructions for below; but we also provide prebuilt distributions that have everything needed.
+LLVM (with some patches of our own) is used internally for the final code generation stage.
+In order to build the compiler, you must have our LLVM installed somewhere locally.
+Typically, you'd need to build this yourself, which we have instructions for below; but we also produce prebuilt packages that have everything needed.

 ##### Installing Prebuilt Distributions (Recommended)